-Multimodal learning consolidates a series of disconnected, heterogenous data from various sensors and data inputs into a single model.
+Multimodal learning consolidates a series of disconnected, heterogeneous data from various sensors and data inputs into a single model.
 Unlike traditional unimodal learning systems, multimodal systems can carry complementary information about each other, which will only become evident when they are both included in the learning process.
-Therefore, learning-based methods that combine signals from different modalities are capable of generating more robust inference, or even new insights, which would be impossible in a unimodal system.
+Therefore, deep learning-based methods that combine signals from different modalities are capable of generating more robust inferences, or even new insights, which would be impossible in a unimodal system.

 Multimodal learning presents two primary benefits:

 - Multiple sensors observing the same data can make more robust predictions, because detecting changes in it may only be possible when both modalities are present.

 - The fusion of multiple sensors can facilitate the capture of complementary information or trends that may not be captured by individual modalities.